[Study adapted from the video “Did Ancient Israelites Qualify Their Fields?“, from the series Establishing the Head of the Year.]

 Meaning it can still be winter.
 It does not yet have to be spring.
 We do not have to pay attention to the Greco-Roman Gregorian Calendar, Yahweh’s Calendar is completely separate from that.

-Another thing people like to add is they like to add the equinox, which is basically the same thing as adding spring.
+Another thing people like to add is they like to add the equinox, which is basically the same thing as to add spring.
 Because spring is based upon the spring equinox.
 One of the problems is the word equinox does not even exist in Scripture.

 Well, let us talk about these various elements that Abib of God brings into the equation here, things that they add to Yahweh’s commandments.
 Things that are forbidden to add.